RNA Dynamics and Interactions Revealed through Atomistic Simulations: METHODOLOGICAL BACKGROUND

 \subsection{Enhanced sampling methods}

 Modern hardware can typically support simulation times on the order of tens of microseconds for a typical biomolecular system ($10^5$--$10^6$ atoms including solvent), reaching up to milliseconds of cumulative simulation time in the most exhaustive studies.
 However, the time scales required for conformational sampling in RNA can extend to milliseconds for processes such as divalent cation binding and unbinding, and up to seconds or longer for complex secondary structure rearrangements (see \textbf{Figure~\ref{fig:timescales}}).
-To accelerate sampling and improve the precision of MD simulations, enhanced sampling methods are often employed.
+Enhanced sampling methods are often employed to alleviate this issue.
 Broadly speaking, some methods accelerate the entire system, for example by increasing the temperature or scaling down interatomic interactions.
 Other methods target specific transitions across free-energy barriers, offering greater efficiency but requiring prior knowledge of relevant collective variables.
 For a comprehensive introduction to these techniques, we refer the reader to a recent in-depth review \cite{henin_enhanced_2022}.
 For a more RNA-oriented view, please turn to Reference~\citenum{mlynsky_exploring_2018}.